Find Affordable College Courses

 8 Yearly Graduations

 The 11th most popular school in the country for behavioral aspects of health majors who are seeking their bachelor's degree is Taylor University.
 Roughly 2,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $36,270 per year, while in-state graduate students, on average, pay $12,700 per year.
-For the 2020-2021 academic year, 8 bachelor's degrees were handed out to behavioral aspects of health majors at Taylor U.
+The average in-state tuition for full-time undergraduates is $38,140 per year, while in-state graduate students, on average, pay $10,533 per year.
+During the most recent year for which we have data, 8 people received their bachelor's degree in behavioral aspects of health from Taylor U. About 50% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 #12